Country

 Circumstances:

-The airplane departed RAF Linton-on-Ouse at 1726LT on an operation to Hamburg.
-It was shot down by a German fighter and crashed in Lentföhrden, about 38 km north of Hamburg.
-A crew was killed and six other became PoW.
+The airplane departed RAF Middleton Saint George at 2002LT on an operation to Berlin.
+Passing over Hamburg, it was damaged by the German Flak and was later shot down by a German fighter and crashed in Escheburg, some 23 km east southeast of Hamburg.
+The pilot was killed and six other crew members became PoW.

 Crew: